hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 .. code-block:: bash

-    $ aprun -B hande.x heisenberg_find_weights.lua > heisenberg_find_weights.out
+    $ aprun -B hande.x heisenberg_find_weights.lua > heisenberg_reweighted.out

-Copying the final iteration's weights from the output file we can check the effect of importance sampling by doing running the following input file:
+Here we first run a simulation for 10 beta loops to find the weights and then use the last iteration's weights as input to the production calculation.
+This procedure can simplified using lua as seen in the input file.

+To see what is going on we can copy the weights from the output file and run for a single iteration and again examine the excitation distribution

 .. code-block:: bash